lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This document defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.
 Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
 Concrete instantiations of composite ML-KEM algorithms are provided based on ML-KEM, RSA-OAEP and ECDH.
 Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

-Composite ML-KEM is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX or CMS structures.
+Composite ML-KEM is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX protocols.